 Understanding Pricing Models: From Subscriptions to Pay-As-You-Go

-When evaluating Accounts Payable invoice scanning software, the pricing model is as critical as the features.
+When evaluating AP scanning tools, the pricing model is as critical as the features.
 The right structure ensures you get a positive return on investment, while the wrong one can lead to wasted budget.
 Most Software as a Service (SaaS) platforms in this space use one of two primary models.

 The most common model is subscription-based.
 With this approach, you pay a recurring monthly or annual fee.
 This fee typically grants access for a set number of users or allows for processing up to a certain number of documents.
 The main advantage is predictable, fixed costs, which can simplify budgeting.
 However, the disadvantages can be significant.
 You may be forced into long-term contracts and often end up paying for unused capacity during slower months.